|ECE||Early Childhood Education|

 How will I know the Ministry has received my ECE Return?

-Once you have submitted your ECE Return a message is displayed on your screen acknowledging that your ECE Return has been submitted to the Ministry.
+Once you have submitted your ECE Return through ELI Web or an alternative approved SMS, a message is displayed on your screen acknowledging that your ECE Return has been submitted to the Ministry.
 You can also download an ECE Return Report to see the data that was sent to the Ministry.
 This report will be available the next day in ELI Reports.
 Alternatively, you can check with your SMS provider.